Mazie Turner

 She died in 2014.
 A commemorative sculpture by Tipping, titled Morning (2007) features in the Lake Macquarie City Art Gallery's Sculpture Park.

 She was commemorated in a memorial exhibition at Newcastle Art Gallery in September 2017.
-Turner's work was included in Part II of the Know My Name exhibition at the National Gallery of Australia in 2021-22.
+Turner's work was included in Part II of the Know My Name exhibition at the National Gallery of Australia from 2021 to 2022.

 Education and work

 Turner achieved a Bachelor of Fine Arts in printmaking and photography at the South Australian School of Art (1976).
 She later studied a Master of Arts with honours at the University of Western Sydney (1994).
-She completed a PhD in fine art at the University of Newcastle (2008).
+She completed a PhD in fine art at the University of Newcastle (2008) on colour theory in painting.

 She lectured and taught fine art at both the University of Newcastle and Hunter TAFE's Newcastle Art School.